microsoft/TypeScript-wiki/JSDoc-support-in-JavaScript.md

-The list below outlines which constructs are currently supported when using JSDoc annotations to provide type information in JavaScript files.
+TSDoc, a TypeScript native version of JSDoc is [currently under development](https://github.com/Microsoft/tsdoc).
+In the meantime, the list below outlines which constructs are currently supported when using JSDoc annotations to provide type information in JavaScript/TypeScript files.

 Note any tags which are not explicitly listed below (such as `@async`) are not yet supported.